Garry and Christine Welsh were having lunch along the River Wensum in their hometown of Norwich, England, when the sea of their indecision parted.

 Setting and achieving new objectives, finding personal satisfaction, is one way to live healthier, happier – and longer.
-And this is what the Healthy 100 Initiative at Florida Hospital is all about.

 Through a series of blogs, I will share more about Garry and Christine and what they have done with their lives since arriving here with their green card in 2006.